Occupational Outlook in Alberta for Citizenship and Immigration Officers

 Corrected on: 03/02/2021

 Ordinarily, immigration and citizenship officials are available during regular weekday business hours.
-Possible overtime and occasional travel
+It's possible that you'll need to put in some extra time and some travel.

 Even though the vast majority of people immigration officers interview are honest and pleasant, they occasionally face hostile or criminally involved individuals.